Grab Extends GrabShare Regionally With Malaysia’s First On-Demand Carpooling Service

 Kuala Lumpur, 16 February 2017 – Grab, the leading ride-hailing platform in Southeast Asia, today announced the regional launch of GrabShare, the company’s first on-demand commercial carpooling service with its introduction in Malaysia and the Philippines.
 With GrabShare, passenger demand for rides can be met more efficiently with the existing car supply which helps to play a role in reducing traffic congestion.
 In return, passengers enjoy cheaper rides with minimal detours, while drivers earn more by completing two bookings in one trip.

-“Grab is all about leveraging big data to develop tailored solutions for solving local transport challenges to outserve our customers.
+“Grab is all about leveraging big data to develop tailored solutions for solving local transport challenges to outserve our consumers.
 GrabShare gets people to their destinations with a more pocket-friendly fare, while minimising the need for more cars on our roads by tapping on our pool of commercial GrabCar Economy drivers.
 We are confident GrabShare will enable us to meet Malaysia’s growing passenger demand for ride-hailing especially to cater to first-and-last mile while helping our drivers earn more,” said Sean Goh, Grab Malaysia’s Country Head.

 GrabShare pairs just two different passenger bookings with similar trip routes within a single trip.
 Hence, passengers will only experience a maximum of two stops before reaching their destinations.